iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.5/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.soc.mycolorado 4 reviews"/>
 </p>

+> Quick and Easy<br> :date: __2021-05-20 05:21:48__

+> A bit complicated to set up due to security items, but I really like having my drivers license, fishing license, etc, easily avaliable<br> :date: __2021-05-19 16:30:54__

+> Love the app however it's kind of a pain to get a verification every time you need to use it<br> :date: __2021-05-17 21:47:54__

 > Its helpful I just wish more ppl accepted it.<br> :date: __2021-05-12 14:37:19__